 If you have used the old version, this post will help you to quickly grasp the main points that make the new version better.
 If you are new to SQLBackupAndFTP, you can read this as a quick introduction.

 The main window is now divided into three sections: job list on the left, job execution history with restore on the right, and job settings in the center.

-Let’s now take a closer look at all the three components.
+Let’s now take a closer look at all three components.

-The red exclamation mark to the left of job’s name indicates that the last backup has failed, while the green check mark indicates that everything went fine.
+The red exclamation mark to the left of the job’s name indicates that the last backup has failed, while the green checkmark indicates that everything went fine.

 Job History and Restore

 When you select a job from the left panel you can see all its backups in the right panel.
 Moreover, there you can look at a detailed execution log, download, or even restore the database from the selected backup wherever the backup is located.

 Previously you had to use a separate utility to restore backups, now you can restore your backups right from the application.
 This works with Full, Differential, and Transaction Log backups.
 They will be automatically downloaded from the destination folder, then unpacked, and restored on the database.

 In the middle panel, you can see all backup job settings placed in step-by-step order.
 It makes the setup process easier, especially for the new ones.
 Also, yellow tooltips guide you if you’re not sure what to do next.

 There are five main steps to follow: from connecting to SQL Server down to setting up email notifications.
 All other settings are optional and hidden under the “More settings…” link.
 So, there is no good old Advanced Settings dialog, all advanced settings are presented as job setup steps.